Search

 • Must be large enough to generate a sense of community (as the size of the project is not defined).

-Projects eligible for this award must be submitted by a developer.
+To be eligible for the UDIA Queensland Seniors’ Living Award projects must be submitted by a developer.

-Projects eligible for this award must be submitted by a developer and:
+To be eligible for the UDIA Queensland Urban Renewal Award projects must be submitted by a developer and:

-• Can either retain some existing built elements on a site or be inserted into an existing built environment.
+• Must either retain some existing built elements on a site or be inserted into an existing built environment.

-Projects eligible for this award must be submitted by a developer and:
+To be eligible for the UDIA Queensland Medium Density Award projects must be submitted by a developer and:

 • Have a dwelling density of a minimum of 30 dwellings per hectare